 The VA HLC HAP military VA short sale program is available to veterans and active duty military who need to sell their home for less than what they owe.
 This program allows the borrower to sell their home and pay off the loan in full.
 If the seller is unable to sell the home within a set amount of time, the Department of Defense will actually pay the loan off and buy the home from the homeowner.

 In an effort to make the process easy, VA HLC will offer free short sale counseling.
-VA HLC will bring you a qualified buyer and you will not have to pay for the service.
-In fact, if you use VA HLC for your short sale representation, you may qualify to buy again with a VA HLC loan as soon as the short sale is complete (must be current on all debt at the time of sale).
+VA HLC will bring you a qualified buyer and you will not have to pay out of pocket for the service.
+In fact, if you use VA HLC for your short sale representation, you may qualify to buy again with a VA HLC loan as soon as the short sale is complete, providing you are current on all debt at the time of sale.
 You may be eligible for this even if you have no prior military service.
 To enroll or to see if you are eligible, call 888-573-4496 and ask to speak with a HAP counselor.

 Advantages of Short Selling